Lego Masters (Australian TV series) season 2

 The second season of Australian reality television series Lego Masters premiered on the Nine Network on 19 April 2020.
 Hamish Blake returned as host along with Ryan "The Brickman" McNaught as Judge.

 Production

 Due to the success of the series, In May 2019 the series was renewed for a second season which will film later in 2019 set to air in 2020.
 On 16 October 2019, the second season was officially confirmed at Nine's upfronts.

-The second season is sponsored by Lego, Honda, Kmart & Wonder Bread.
+The second season is sponsored by Lego, Honda, Kmart and Wonder Bread.